radio-aktywne/dev/README.md

 composefiles 🐋

-This repository consists of composefiles for all our services ready for both production and development.
+This repository consists of composefiles for all our services for local development.

 ## Quickstart